Explore or exploit: How our brains make choices

 We make countless choices every day.
 It may be a difficult, complex choice—whether to take the job in a new city or stay in a current position—or be as simple as choosing between visiting a new restaurant or going to an old favorite.
 Decision-making shapes our knowledge and our perceptions of the world around us.

 These simple and complex choices are generally between something familiar—where we mostly know what to expect—and trying something new, where the outcome might be unknown to us.
-But what happens inside our brain when we make one choice or the other?
+But what happens inside our brains when we make one choice or the other?

 Dr. Jeremy Hogeveen, Assistant Professor in the Department of Psychology, details his search for answers in a new article published in the prestigious neuroscience journal Neuron.
 The research was a collaboration between The University of New Mexico and Oregon Health & Science University (OHSU), and involved looking at modeling data of rhesus macaques, and observational data of humans using functional Magnetic Resonance Imaging (fMRI) technology.